-Our Foster to Forever program is a great opportunity to bring a pet home for a two-week trial adoption.
+Our Foster to Family program is a great opportunity to bring a pet home for a two-week trial adoption.
 You’ll even get support from our foster team for those two weeks.
 This allows you time to ensure the pet is an excellent fit for your family!

 Avoid coming to the shelter and browse pets who are available for adoption and currently living in foster homes.
 Foster parents can provide helpful information about their foster pet to you.